 Samson & Delilah wins the Cannes Camera d'Or First Feature Award

-Redfern Now – the first Indigenous drama series - broadcast on the ABC
+Redfern Now - the first Indigenous prime-time drama series on Australian television

 Indigitube – the online media channel by and for First Nations people - gets a national platform

 First Nations Media Australia becomes the national peak body for Indigenous broadcasters and media producers.